(get some coffee, sit down, let the cat get settled on your lap, this is a long one...)

-First off, registration opens on Monday, July 6th at 5pm and closes Monday, July 27th at 5pm.
-You’ll need to register at https://www.ketchikanarts.org.
-After you register, you’ll be able to create your own virtual team (up to 7 or 13 people), join someone else’s team, or play a weird lottery by letting us put you on a random team.
-All teams will be in groups of 7 or 13, so we may combine your smaller group with other individuals or small groups of perfect strangers to make a regulation-sized group, but fear not!
+First off, registration opens on Monday, July 6th at 5 pm and closes Monday, July 27th at 5 pm.
+You’ll need to register to get a ticket!
+You need a ticket to play!
+Go to https://www.ketchikanarts.org to get your ticket.
+When you register you'll have an opportunity to make a team with a Team name.
+Teams are comprised of either 7 or 13 people.
+You can join someone else’s team, or play a weird lottery by letting us put you on a random team.
+All teams will be in groups of 7 or 13, so we may combine smaller groups with other individuals or small groups of perfect strangers to make a regulation-sized group, but fear not!
 This may be how you may make your brand new best friend!

 Once you have your team, and possibly even before, you’ll need to read MEEE, which is the Maxims, Edicts, Ethics, & Etiquette for the hunt.
 Seriously: READ MEEE!

 On the first day of KCASH, we will post a list of weird, wild, and kind tasks for teams to divide amongst their members.
 There are some items that you need to find, and others that you must create.
 Accordingly, a team can be comprised of individuals who love to get out there and mix it up in the world as well as those that are more comfortable in their own house creating items.